 There are two ways to measure volume measurements.
-You get the measurement cups, where you find 1 cup, 1/2 cup, 1/3 cup and 1/4 cup measuring cups separately, and sold as a set.
+You’ve got measurement cups, where you’ll find 1 cup, 1/2 cup, 1/3 cup and 1/4 cup measuring cups sold separately, or as a set.

 You also have the measuring jugs, like pyrex jugs or plastic / silicone measuring jugs.

-Liquids can be measured using the measuring jug or the cups.
-The cups can cause some spillage, so I prefer using the measuring jugs.
+Liquids can be measured using measuring jugs or cups.
+The cups can cause some spillage, so I prefer using measuring jugs for liquids.

-ALWAYS check the measurements of the liquid by keeping the jug on a flat stable surface, and LOWER YOUR BODY, so that you are at EYE LEVEL to read how much liquid is in the measuring jug.
+ALWAYS check the measurements of the liquid by keeping the jug on a flat, stable surface, and then lower yourself, so that you are at EYE LEVEL with the liquid in the measuring jug.

 Converting dry ingredient measurements from grams / oz to cups is going to create some variation.
-It can vary depending on how to fill the cup, the brand and size of the ingredients.
+It can vary depending on how you fill the cup, the brand and size of the ingredients.

 Another important tip – fluid ounces (fl oz) is NOT the same as ounces (oz).

-1 cup of liquid equals 8 fl oz or 236 mL.
+1 cup of liquid is equal to 8 fl oz or 236 mL.